IamCoder18/23684-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Subsystems/Subsystems.md

 - **Single-threaded operation** - FTC does not support multi-threaded OpModes
 - **Actions return immediately unless specified as BLOCKING**
 - **Timing** is handled internally using `System.nanoTime()` for precision
+- **All public methods have JavaDoc documentation** - see source files for complete details
+- **Configuration tuning** - all constants marked with `@Config` can be tuned via FTC Dashboard

 ## Architecture